 When you adopt a cat, you don't just gain a best friend; you could also be saving their life.
-About 3.4 million cats live in shelters waiting for adoption across the US, as reported by the American Society for the Prevention of Cruelty to Animals (ASPCA).
-With so many wonderful felines to choose from, getting a cat from a local animal shelter makes so much sense.
-Here's why:
+With so many wonderful felines to choose from, getting a cat from an animal shelter makes so much sense.

 Are Shelter Cats Problem Cats?

 Not even close!
-A cat often ends up at animal shelters through no fault of her own.
+A cat often ends up at animal shelters through no fault of their own.
 In fact, the most common reasons involve their former parents.
-They may be moving to new homes where kitty isn't allowed or going through lifestyle changes, such as a new baby or a spouse who is allergic to cats.
-Illness or passing of a pet parent is another unfortunate reason a cat may wind up in a shelter.
+They may be moving to a new home where a cat isn't allowed or going through lifestyle changes, such as a new baby or a spouse who is allergic to cats.
+Illness or passing of a pet parent is another unfortunate reason why a cat may end up in a shelter.

 Most of the time, it's through simply unlucky circumstances.
 Whatever the case, most shelters gladly reveal the reason why a particular cat is up for adoption and can give advice on how to best integrate a potential pet into your home.